KevinNg2/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
 - This application is designed to generate a team profile based on user input.
-It features the inquirer module from node.js and displays the input on a generated HTML page with a CSS page.
-This project uses Object Oriented Programming and Test Driven Development with Jest.
+It features the inquirer module from node.js and displays the input on a generated HTML page with a CSS style sheet.
+This project uses Object Oriented Programming (OOP) and Test Driven Development (TDD) with Jest.

 ## Link to the App
 * ['Team Profile Generator - Github'](https://github.com/KevinNg2/Team-Profile-Generator)